 This involves using IVF and eggs donated by another woman, who is checked for fertility and diseases.
 The woman who is donating eggs takes fertility drugs to help her prepare eggs (also called ripening her eggs).
 When eggs are ready (or ripe), they are removed from her ovary and put in a dish with sperm.
 Once there is a fertilized egg (embryo), it is put in your womb (uterus).
 Although this method uses the eggs of a woman who is HIV-negative, it is still important for you to take HIV drugs to prevent passing HIV on to your child during pregnancy or childbirth.

 Your egg is fertilized using IVF or ICSI, then transferred to another woman's womb.
 This woman is often called a surrogate.
 The surrogate carries and gives birth to your child.
 If the surrogate is HIV-negative, there is zero risk of perinatal (mother-to-child) transmission of HIV.
-Although it is biologically possible to have an HIV+ woman's fertilized egg implanted in an HIV-negative surrogate, you may encounter several legal or regulatory challenges to this option for getting pregnant.
+Although it is biologically possible to have the fertilized egg of a woman living with HIV implanted in an HIV-negative surrogate, you may encounter several legal or regulatory challenges to this option for getting pregnant.
 Even if this option is legal in your state, it may be difficult to find fertility clinics or surrogacy centers willing to provide this service to women living with HIV.

 Offering a permanent family to a parentless child may be an option if having biologic offspring is not a good choice for you.
 Adoptions can be done within the US or internationally.
 Some agencies and/or countries may have prejudices against people living with HIV adopting children.
 In addition, adoption may be more difficult as a single woman or as a woman in a same-sex relationship given different states' and/or international adoption rules.
 Some states and countries do not allow single or same-sex parents to adopt.
 Even in those that allow it, there are often prejudices against single or same-sex parents and in favor of heterosexual married couples.